-Travel expense management tends to focus on the management of travel expenses.
-What some business leaders now understand is that travel is also a key driver of revenue growth.
+Travel expense management tends to focus on the management of business travel expenses.
+What some leaders now understand is that business travel also is a key driver of revenue growth.
 Face-to-face meetings are where deals get done.
 When employees travel to meet prospects, they’re more likely to convert them into customers in person rather than over the phone.
 Making indiscriminate cuts to travel budgets aren’t in the best interest of the business.
-The challenge is understanding what travel is the most revenue-enhancing, and that takes data and analytics.
+The challenge is understanding what travel is the most revenue enhancing, and that takes data and analytics.

 The connection between travel and revenue

 Cutting travel is an understandable reflex in a business, especially if there’s an earnings slowdown.
 On one level, it can seem sensible to cut back on travel and expense (T&E) because a business can still function without people hitting the road.
 But many Chief Financial Officers (CFOs) and Chief Procurement Officers (CPOs) also know that T&E cutbacks aren’t always what’s best for the business.

 Think for a minute if you’ve ever seen a customer glancing at their watch or stifling a yawn over the phone.
 That’s not so easy, is it?
 If you’re meeting in person, you’d know something was wrong with the way the conversation was going.
 If your job is to generate revenue, then you understand there are many situations where showing up in person is critical.
 Besides being able to pick up on subtle cues, an in-person meeting or conference affirms that you take enough interest in the client to show up.

 Customer-facing employees often rely on T&E budgets to close and grow sales.
 The data supports this.
 U.S. corporate travel spending was $317 billion

 in 2017 and corporate profits more than $6.8 trillion